Plan the best road trip from Quito to Cuenca

 Accommodation while in Quito: Here are some of my suggestions.

 Enjoy the contrasts that the scenery along the highlands region unfurls.
-The avenue of the volcanoes is a highlight for anyone that visits Ecuador, and one of my favorite sights is Cotopaxi Volcano.
+The avenue of the volcanoes is a highlight for anyone that visits Ecuador and one of my favorite sights are Cotopaxi Volcano.
 Learn more and plan here your Visit to the Cotopaxi National Park.

 Chugchucaras de la Rosita, Latacunga